sourcery-ai-experiments/gdsfactory/docs/routing.rst

 add_fiber_array / add_fiber_single
 ---------------------------------------------------------------------------------------------------

-In cases where individual components have to be tested, you can generate the array of optical I/O and connect them to the component.
+In cases where individual pcells have to be tested, you can generate the array of optical I/O and connect them to the component.

 You can connect the waveguides to a 127um pitch fiber array or to individual fibers for input and output.